Certified Kubernetes Administrator (CKA)

 Summary

 The CKA exam simulates real-world cluster admin tasks.
 You’ll be troubleshooting, configuring, deploying, and debugging in a live cluster.
-With good YAML speed and familiarity with kubectl
+With good YAML speed and familiarity with kubectl, you’ll be ready to pass with confidence.

 Start with the fundamentals.
 Practice under time pressure.
 Know where to look in the docs.